afragen/local-development/README.md

 A plugin to place warning notices for plugins or themes that are in active development.
 Requires PHP 5.3 or greater.

 ## Description
 A plugin to place warning notices for plugins or themes that are in active development.
+Warning notices are placed on the plugins page, the themes page and the core update page.

 Provides a warning notice so plugins or themes that are under local development and are updatable from the WordPress repo or other location show a warning message.
 Updating a plugin or theme under local development may cause data loss.